 It is astonishing to observe the synchronised beating of iPSC derived cardiomyocytes (heart cells) that were once adult skin or blood cells.
 These cells are incredibly useful in drug discovery programmes to aid the prediction of drug efficacy and toxicity without the use of animals.

-Recently we have funded two exciting animal replacement research projects, which feature iPSCs: is currently investigating iPSCs as an acceptable replacement model for pre-clinical drug screening in haematological malignancies and Professor James Ross at the University of Edinburgh produced hiPSC-derived, functionally mature, hepatocytes for the replacement of animals in toxicology testing (more information to follow).
+Recently we have funded two exciting animal replacement research projects, which feature iPSCs: Dr Helen Wheadon at the University of Glasgow is currently investigating iPSCs as an acceptable replacement model for pre-clinical drug screening in haematological malignancies and Professor James Ross at the University of Edinburgh produced hiPSC-derived, functionally mature, hepatocytes for the replacement of animals in toxicology testing (more information to follow).